 Shotgun House

-The PRC will be open for free, in-person tours on Saturday, May 25 and Sunday, May 26 from noon to 2 p.m.
-The May date for the virtual tour will be announced soon.
+The Shotgun House will be open for free, in-person tours on Saturday October 26 and Sunday October 27 from noon to 2 p.m.

 The front and side elevations of the restored shotgun house with surrounding native plant garden and front sign reading, preservation resource center at the shotgun house.